- Importing the structure of files

 Taking into account the evolutions of the Sybase database

-To take into account the evolutions of the tables imported into the data model editor, on the "Analysis" pane, in the "Analysis" group, expand "Synchronization" and select "Update the analysis from the external databases".
+To take into account the evolutions of the tables imported into the data model editor, go to the "Analysis" pane, "Analysis" group, expand "Synchronization" and select "Update analysis from external databases".

 A wizard starts, allowing you to:

 - analyze the differences for the imported tables.